INJECTS

 Typical use in exercises

-This inject is very suitable for strategic-management exercises.
+This inject is very suitable for strategic decision-making exercises.

 Possible mistakes

-• Not using the possibility of conditioned responses to the free forms.
-It can enhance the exercise participants.
+- Not using the possibility of conditioned responses to the free forms.
+It can enhance the exercise trainees.

 Examples:

-• A short description of an incident in the text and a request for participants to briefly describe the first steps they will take in their organisation in response.
+- A short description of an incident in the text and a request for trainees to briefly describe the first steps they will take in their organisation in response.

 Not yet implemented